-Starting tomorrow, many people will be making attempts to practice Yoga at home.
-Since this is New Year’s Eve and many people will have a resolution tomorrow, let’s consider how many will want to start practicing asana, meditation, and pranayama in 2013.
-Let’s consider how many of them will be still practicing by Valentine’s Day.
+This month, many people will be making attempts to practice Yoga at home.
+Let’s consider how many will want to start practicing asana, meditation, and pranayama this week.
+Let’s consider how many of them will be still practicing a month after they start.
 There is no need to be in a rush, over do it or get hurt pushing it.
 The truth is someone new should consult with their doctor and practice with the guidance of a certified Yoga instructor.
 However, some places still don’t have a studio around the corner.
 This might be hard to believe if you live near a city, but in some rural areas the big meeting place is Walmart, but it’s a 25 mile ride.
 There are no shopping malls, wellness boutiques, Whole Foods, Starbucks or tanning salons.
 So, if you live in a neighborhood with ten local beauty salons and another ten yoga schools, be thankful for what you have.

 Unlike many other types of activity, Yoga doesn’t require a lot of money or gear.
 It emphasizes using the weight of the body, balancing techniques, and concentrating on breathing in order to get the most out of it.
 Of course, there are props available to those who may need them, such as straps or blocks.
 There’s no need to buy special shoes, because most people practice barefoot.
 It is important to wear comfortable, breathable clothing that moves with you and isn’t constricting.
 Be sure to practice in an area that you will have plenty of space.
 Buying a Yoga mat is a worthwhile investment, as mats keep your feet from slipping and offer protection from hard floors.